Q & A

 Do you guarantee your plants?

 We sell only plants that are healthy when they leave here.
-We can not be responsible for their care after they leave.
+We can not possibly be responsible for their care after they leave.

 TIPS FOR SUCCESS – see planting information and guidance below